 If you own or manage a commercial building, delivering an exceptional tenant experience is more important than ever before.
-COVID-19 rattled the commercial real estate industry in 2020 and 2021, forcing much of the U.S. workforce to work from home.
+In 2020 and 2021, much of the U.S. workforce worked from home.
 Now, as workers return to the office, owners and property managers are tasked with keeping them there.

 The key to signing long-term, top-dollar leases and ensuring tenants resign is investing in the tenant experience.